Toggle menu

 Soldiers of Surrey: A display from the Surrey Infantry Collection

-June 6, 2024, is the 80th anniversary of the Normandy landings.
+June 6, 2024, was the 80th anniversary of the Normandy landings.
 It was the largest seaborne invasion in history.
-Surrey Infantry Collection display D-Day +80 commemorates this anniversary of the Normandy landings.
+Surrey Infantry Collection display D-Day +80 commemorated this anniversary of the Normandy landings.
 Explore the role of Surrey men in the Allied D-Day landings through personal artifacts and technical objects.

 Image courtesy of the Surrey Infantry Collection.